10 Best Sleeping Pads for Backpacking in 2024

 Many reviewers note pairing this sleeping pad with an inflatable sleeping pad for extra padding and warmth on backpacking trips or using this pad as a sleeping space for their dog.

 You can also use this sleeping pad as a sit pad when it’s folded up.
-The downside of a foam sleeping pad is you typically must carry it on the outside of your pack since it doesn’t compress like an inflatable pad does.
+The downside of a foam sleeping pad is it doesn’t compress like an inflatable pad does.
+For this reason, I typically carry my foam pad on the outside of my backpack.

 Best Budget Sleeping Pad